 If your regional marketers are ever in the same place, hire a good facilitator to teach them best practice skills.
 You can make it in a workshop format, or you could structure it more as a learn-by-doing session, where a facilitator takes the group through the process of developing leverage and measurement plans for one of their sponsorships right there on the spot.
 (This is one of my specialties and works really well.)

 If they don’t ever get together, you could hold one or more private webinars.
-By their very nature, these are less interactive, although there is the facility to ask questions.
 The upside is that they don’t have to travel, they can attend live, they can review or share the webinar recording later, and the content can be divided into 60-90 minute chunks.